scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_pysph/prabhu_ramachandran_pysph.rst

 running on a cluster of machines via MPI.
 This is seamless and a serial script using PySPH can be run with almost no changes using MPI.

-PySPH features a reasonable test-suite and we use continuous integration servers to test it on Linux and Windows.
-Our documentation is hosted on http://pysph.readthedocs.org.
+PySPH features a reasonable test-suite and continuous integration servers are used to test it on Linux and Windows.
+The documentation is hosted on http://pysph.readthedocs.org.
 The framework supports several of the standard SPH schemes.
 A suite of about 30 examples are provided.
 These are shipped as part of the sources and installed when a user does a pip install.
 The examples are written in a way that makes it easy to extend and also perform comparisons between schemes.
 These features make PySPH well suited for reproducible numerical work.
-In fact one of our recent papers was written such that every figure in the paper is automatically generated using PySPH.
+In fact one of the author's recent papers :cite:`PR-edac-submit` was written such that every figure in the paper is automatically generated using PySPH.

 In this paper we discuss the use, design, and implementation of PySPH.
 In the next section we provide a high-level overview of the SPH method.